Craving Some Creativity

 • This recipe easily doubles!
 I would probably keep the amount of strawberry syrup the same or add more slices to the glass pitcher.
 Double the other ingredients.

-• I like to add the Ginger Ale just before serving.
-It doesn’t affect the taste, but I really like the bubbles.
+• Add the ginger ale just before serving.
+It doesn’t affect the taste, but the sparkling bubbles are a nice touch.

-• Can be served immediately, but it is better to let the flavors mellow and mix for 1-2 hours in the refrigerator.
-Then add the Ginger ale.
+• This can be served immediately, but it is better to let the flavors mellow and mix for 1-2 hours in the refrigerator.
+Then add the ginger ale.

 Want More Cocktail Ideas?
 Check out these Recipes: